OpenOrienteering/OpenOrienteering.github.io/apps/mapper/index.md

   * Printing, PDF and raster image export for getting the map into course setting programs
   * Advanced features like overprinting simulation, different map cutouts, symbol set replacement, and much more ...

-The [online manual](http://openorienteering.org/mapper-manual/) can give your more ideas of what the program does.
+The [online manual](http://openorienteering.org/mapper-manual/) can give you more ideas of what the program does.

 **Contributing**